Success to the Successful

 Diagnostic Questions

-1.Do we have internal star projects, such as a GenAI pilot, that are allowed to absorb every resource while essential system hygiene work is left to dry up financially?
+1.Do we have internal star projects, such as a GenAI pilot, that bind many resources while essential system hygiene receives too little financial attention?

 2.Are we evaluating competing architecture approaches by their structural value, or simply by which one management historically watered with more money at the beginning?